Registration with ARS

 - The regular final length will be considered to be 3 hours unless otherwise specified by the class instructor; students should consult their class syllabi and/or class instructor for information about the length of the class final and to ask if the instructor has any preference / concerns around scheduling.

-- ARS will hold 2 start times of 8am and 3pm.
-Students should liaise with their instructors to agree a suitable start time and are encouraged to select the start time (8am or 3pm) that is closest to the actual start time of their final unless there are other conflicts.
+- ARS will hold 2 start times of 9am and 3pm; students should liaise with their instructors to agree a suitable start time.

 - Failure to make the appropriate arrangements and within the deadlines specified may result in a student not being able to utilize accommodations.